 In the meantime, don’t be fooled by your IG woman-crush whose brand positioning claims life is just *one* hell-and-back story that is sits securely in the rear view mirror.
 (Check.
 Fixed now.)

-To live a soul-on-fire life of purpose, you’ll have a series of successes and failures and starts and stops over and over again: Past, present + future.
+To live a life of purpose, you’ll have a series of successes and failures and starts and stops over and over again: Past, present + future.

 You can feel shame or you can be proud of yourself and learn forgive yourself: Your call.